 Excessive barking, leash pulling, and poor recall are usually the same problem wearing three different masks: unmet predatory drive creating arousal overflow.
-A structured flirt pole session completes the stalk-chase-capture-win sequence your dog’s nervous system needs, which lowers baseline arousal and builds the impulse control that transfers directly to real-world behavior.
-Most owners see measurable improvement in all three within two weeks of daily sessions.
+A structured flirt pole session completes the stalk-chase-capture-win sequence your dog’s nervous system needs, lowers baseline arousal, and builds the impulse control that transfers directly to real-world behavior.

 Why These Three Problems Are Actually One Problem